 A government publication or document is any item issued by or under the auspices of a government agency, whether U.S. federal or state, foreign national, or international government body.
-Alexander's collection includes all of these jurisdictions.
+The collections at Alexander Library include all of these jurisdictions.

 A depository library receives materials from a government agency in exchange for certain services, such as providing government information to the public.
 Materials may be in print, microform, DVD, CD-ROM, or online.
 Alexander Library has been a federal depository since 1907, but has acquired many items which predate its status as a land-grant depository.
 The library is also a depository for the State of New Jersey and for the State of New York.

-Depository status does not, however, guarantee receipt of all materials.
+Depository status does not guarantee receipt of all materials.
 Alexander obtains government publications through subscriptions and other purchases, gifts, and mailing lists.
 Many specialized microform and online resources supplement those that are received as under depository agreements.

 Alexander Library keeps primarily those documents which are related to the social sciences and humanities.
-Although materials of a scientific or technical nature are generally located at the Library of Science and Medicine, all U.S. Congressional and N.J.
-Legislative materials are retained by Alexander Library regardless of topic.
+Although materials of a scientific or technical nature are generally located at the Library of Science and Medicine, all U.S. Congressional and New Jersey Legislative materials are retained by Alexander Library regardless of topic.

 Some basic tools include:

-Alexander is rich in materials from international governmental organizations (IGOs).
-Most IGOs publish their own extensive indexes or catalogs which may be used to obtain subject access.
-The online AccessUN and UNBISNET are especially useful for Model UN research (see separate guide).
+Alexander Library is rich in materials from international governmental organizations (IGOs).
+Most IGOs publish their own extensive indexes or catalogs which may be used for subject access.
+AccessUN and UNBISNET are especially useful for Model UN research (see separate guide).
 The OECD iLibrary and UNdata are two other important online titles.
 Other examples include the UNESCO List of Documents and Publications; Documentos Oficiales for the Organization of American States; and for British materials, the guide for British Government Publications at Alexander Library.

 The Index to International Statistics (ALEXANDER DOCREF Index Table 2) assists in subject searches for statistics published by most IGOs.
 Online indexes such as PAIS International and Archive and catalogs such as WorldCat are also useful for IGO research.